MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-overview.md

 **Windows Driver Update Management architecture**:

-1. Microsoft Intune provides the Microsoft Entra IDs and Intune policy settings for devices to WUfB-DS.
-Intune also provides the list of driver approvals and pause commands to WUfB-DS.
+1. Microsoft Intune provides the Microsoft Entra IDs and Intune policy settings for devices to Windows Autopatch.
+Intune also provides the list of driver approvals and pause commands to Windows Autopatch.
-2. WUfB-DS configures Windows Updates based on the information provided by Intune.
+2. Windows Autopatch configures Windows Updates based on the information provided by Intune.
 Windows Updates provides the applicable driver update inventory per device ID.
 3. Devices send data to Microsoft so that Windows Update can identify the applicable driver updates for a device during its regular Windows Update scans for updates.
 Any approved updates install on the device.
-4. WUfB-DS reports Windows diagnostic data back to Intune for reports.
+4. Windows Autopatch reports Windows diagnostic data back to Intune for reports.

 ## Plan for driver updates